Isaaq genocide: Mining of grazing and agricultural land

-The use of land-mines by government forces against civilians was especially damaging in this particular region due to majority of Isaaqs (and other northern Somalis) being pastoral nomads, reliant on the grazing of sheep, goats, and camels.
+The use of landmines by government forces against civilians was especially damaging in this particular region due to the majority of Isaaqs (and other northern Somalis) being pastoral nomads, reliant on the grazing of sheep, goats, and camels.
 A report commissioned by the Vietnam Veterans of America Foundation describes the ramifications of this tactic as follows:The Siad Barre government also mined rural areas to disrupt the economy and the nomadic population, who were seen as the base of support of the SNM.
 Agarey, Jajabod, Dalqableh, Ubaaleh, Adadley and Farjano-Megasta were affected.
 Dry-season grazing land and areas close to permanent water sources at higher elevation were particularly hard hit.
 There are landmines at such high-altitude grazing areas between Burao and Erigavo.
 Large areas of grazing land in Zeyla were also mined...
 One consequence of landmines was the cessation of sheep exports to Saudi Arabia and Yemen.One of the most densely mined areas in the north were the agricultural settlements around Gabiley and Arabsiyo.
 It is reported that thousands of people were affected by mining in that area, by either abandoning their farmlands entirely due to land-mines or by severe restrictions on farming due to the presence of mines in their fields or the roads network.

 Mining of civilian homes

-Physicians for Human Rights describe one tactic employed by Barre's troops used in their campaign against the Isaaq people of the north:One of the cruelest – and clearly unlawful – tactics used by Siad Barre's troops was the deliberate mining of civilian homes.
+Physicians for Human Rights describe one tactic employed by Barre's troops in their campaign against the Isaaq people of the north:One of the cruelest – and clearly unlawful – tactics used by Siad Barre's troops was the deliberate mining of civilian homes.
 In 1988, government forces shelled and bombed the capital of Hargeisa.
 Before fleeing, many residents buried their valuables in holes dug in the floors or courtyards of their homes.
 Upon discovering these stashes, soldiers removed the jewellery and other valuables and placed booby-traps or mines in these hiding places.
 After the fighting ceased, many of those who had fled returned to their homes in the first months of 1991 only to be injured or killed by these hidden explosives...
 Some families were said to be squatting outside their houses because they were afraid to enter....
 Siad Barre's forces deliberately mined wells and grazing lands in an effort to kill and terrorize nomadic herders whom the army viewed as protectors of the SNM.
 While direct evidence is not available, most observers agree that Siad Barre's forces undertook this extensive mining to prevent resettlement by the predominantly Isaak nomads and agriculturists.
 The British mine-clearing company Rimfire, contracted by the United Nations High Commissioner for Refugees to conduct de-mining activities has identified land-mines from 24 countries in Somalia.
 The majority were from the Czech Republic, Russia, Pakistan and Belgium.